alwinkumar/usergrouplist/README.md

 Thank you

-and plese provide feedbacks if you like this programme
+and please provide feedbacks if you like this programme

 Alwin Kumar
 email@alwinkumar.com